coolcatsnft/web3-widget/README.md

 - INFURA_APP_NAME:
 - INFURA_ID:
 - WALLET_LIST: list of supported wallets
+- IS_DEV: By default, the component only supports HTTPS.
+Setting this to true will disable this and allow to test on local HTTP connections.

 The library sends a custom event `web3-widget-event` on connect, disconnect, network change and ETH balance change, that you can listen to and get the web3 connection status and selected account.
 ```